cdklabs/cdk-pipelines-github/API.md

-## class GithubOidcProviderRole  <a id="cdk-pipelines-github-githuboidcproviderrole"></a>
+## class GithubOidc  <a id="cdk-pipelines-github-githuboidc"></a>

-Create a Github OIDC provider and accompanying role that trusts the provider.
+Create or references a Github OIDC provider and accompanying role that trusts the provider.

 This role can be used to authenticate against AWS instead of using long-standing Github secrets.

+You can do this manually in the console, or create a separate stack that uses this construct.
+You must `cdk deploy` once (with your normal AWS credentials) to have this role created for you.
+You can then utilize the arn as a stack output and send it into the Github Workflow app via the `githubOidcRoleArn` property.

 __Implements__: [IConstruct](#constructs-iconstruct), [IDependable](#constructs-idependable)
 __Extends__: [Construct](#constructs-construct)